otherlab/geode/README.md

     CXX = 'clang++'
     cache = '/tmp/scons-cache'

-These options can also be passed on the command line to scons.
+These options can also be passed via command line to scons.
 Run `scons -h` for a complete list.
-Use `type=debug` for a much slower build with many more assertions
+Use `type=debug` for a much slower build with many more assertions:

     scons -j 5 type=debug